natallzl/data310/FinalProjectBrainstorm.md

 - the effect of pesticides on honey bees & honey production
 - image identification of bees carrying pollen vs not carrying pollen

-**Research question:** Can a CNN be used to classify whether a bee is carrying pollen or not?
+**Research question:** Can a machine learning model be created that can accurately classify whether a bee is carrying pollen or not?

 **Data description:**